fusioncharts/dev_centre_docs/chart-guide/combination-charts/configuring-combination-charts.md

 FusionCharts Suite XT includes several options to customize trend elements.
-To know more about the trend elements in a single y-axis chart, click [here]{% linkTo attrs.md chart=mscombi2d %}.
-To know more about the dual y-axis chart, click [here]{% linkTo attrs.md chart=mscombidy2d %}.
+To know more about the trend elements in a single y-axis chart, click [here](/chart-attributes?chart=mscombi2d).

 ## Formatting Numbers on the Chart